afforeroc/Train-Custom-Speech-Model/doc/cloud-deploy-custom.md

-# Deploy web app on IBM Cloud using Cloud Foundry as a custom app
+# Deploy web app (as a custom app) on IBM Cloud using Cloud Foundry

-These are instructions for a quick deployment of the web app on IBM Cloud.
+These are instructions for a quick deployment of the web app (as a custom app) on IBM Cloud.

 ## Prerequisites